cometbft/cometbft/docs/references/config/config.toml.md

 Refer to the [p2p.external_address](#p2pexternal_address) configuration for details.

 ### p2p.unconditional_peer_ids

-List of node IDs, that are allowed to connect to the node even when connection limits are exceeded.
+List of node IDs that are allowed to connect to the node even when connection limits are exceeded.

 ```toml
 unconditional_peer_ids = ""
 ```